 2.6.
 Truancy - missing whole, or part of, lessons or tutor time negatively impacts students' ability to learn and thrive.
-Students will be regarded as truanting a session if they arrive more than 10 minutes late or are found out of a lesson or tutor time, without an acceptable reason.
+Students will be regarded as truanting a session if they arrive more than 5 minutes late or are found out of a lesson or tutor time, without an acceptable reason.

-Any student found to be truanting a lesson, will receive a negative event (truancy) and sit a same-day seclusion including a 4:30pm finish.
+Any student found to be truanting a lesson, will receive a negative event (truancy) and sit a same-day seclusion including a 4:45pm finish, reduced to 4:15pm if a student consistently meets behaviour expectations whilst in seclusion.
 This process is detailed in Appendix 4 - Maximising attendance to lessons.